Charge Regulation Effect on Nanoparticles Interaction Mediated by Polyelectrolyte: Results and Discussion

 A quantitative characterization of the CR effect is provided by examining the fraction of adsorbed monomers, $f_{ad}$, defined as those located within $2\sigma$ of the NP surface (see Fig.~\ref{fig:fig3}d).
 At very small intersurface separations, monomers remain near the NP surfaces due to limited available space, resulting in similar values of $f_{ad}$ and $F_X$ for both CR and CC simulations.
 However, as $D$ increases beyond $7\ell_B$, the PE in CR simulations remains fully adsorbed onto one of the NP surfaces.
-As a consequence, attractive interactions are suppressed, since they originate from monomer stretching across the midplane.
+As a consequence, attractive interactions are suppressed because they originate from a monomer that is stretched across the midplane.
 In contrast, for the CC case, $f_{ad}$ decreases with increasing $D$, indicating that the PE bridges the two NPs.
 As separation increases, monomers span a larger distance across the midplane, leading to stronger entropic-elastic attractions.
 Beyond a critical separation (around $15\ell_B$), the PE in CC simulations begins to adsorb onto a single NP surface, reducing the bridging and hence diminishing the attractive force.
 Even at very large separations, the CR model shows nearly twice the monomer adsorption compared to CC.
-This suggests that CR enhances the PE's affinity for the surface, leading to stronger adhesion.
+This suggests that CR enhances the affinity of the PE for the surface, leading to stronger adhesion.
+A similar suppression of bridging at high surface charge has been observed experimentally.
+Popa et al.~\cite{popa} used colloidal-probe atomic force microscopy to show that once the surfaces reached or exceeded charge reversal through polyelectrolyte adsorption, bridging became rare despite high polymer coverage, consistent with our CR results.
 This difference is also reflected in the radius of gyration, $R_g$, shown in Fig.~\ref{fig:fig3}e, which remains consistently higher in CC simulations.
 The increased $R_g$ indicates a more extended polymer conformation due to weaker adsorption and stronger monomer-monomer repulsions.
-These findings indicate that CR significantly enhances PE adsorption onto NPs, in agreement with recent studies on PE adsorption onto planar surfaces~\cite{yuanChargeRegulationEffects2024}.
+These findings indicate that CR significantly enhances PE adsorption onto NPs, in agreement with the recent studies on PE adsorption onto planar surfaces~\cite{yuanChargeRegulationEffects2024}.